Skip to content

 GET Retrieve query result page For retrieving query result pages once the query is complete.
 Pagination information can be found in the query status data.
 Link

-When implementing an async query in your integration, please consider how frequently you need to check the status.
+When implementing an async query in your integration, please consider how frequently you need to check the status and results.
 It may be possible to optimise the frequency based on statistics such as the average of previous query result times.
 Checking less often will also reduce your costs, as Halo Connect charges on a per query and per usage basis.

 sequenceDiagram